 Since 1991, SAZ (Spiele-Autoren-Zunft e.
 V.), the game authors' "guild," has served as an advocate for game authors' concerns.
 Randolph, a co-founder, was awarded the title of Honorary Guild Master in 2001 for his dedicated service.
 The SAZ has awarded the Alex Media Prize in his honor since 2004; Italy's Studiogiochi publishing house has awarded its Archimedes Prize in his honor since 1993.
 The J. P. Halvah Foundation to support young game designers is another of his own achievements, and is now headed by Herbert Feuerstein.

 The evolution of Randolph's last published game, The Piggyback Brigade, gives a sense of how important it was to him to work at playing.
 Hospitalized, weakened by cardiac bypass surgery, he showed his friend Johann Rüttinger a prototype game, called Ferkel, hopp!, based in turn on two predecessors, Auto-Hop and Top Dog.
 The friends quickly worked out the game's details while he was still in the hospital.
-The last game Randolph developed was Elfmeterschiessen ("Eleven Meter Shot"), a bluffing game for two players.
+The last game Randolph developed was Elfmeterschiessen ("Penalty shoot-out"), a bluffing game for two players.
 Like many of his myriad ideas, the game never saw publication.